-All USHIO high performance light emitting diodes are available from the Optoelectronics Company.
+All Ushio high performance light emitting diodes are available from the Optoelectronics Company.
 Please contact the Optoelectronics Company to request samples for testing.

-USHIO OPTO SEMICONDUCTORS, INC. manufactures world class laser diodes and other optical devices utilising their unique laser technologies and manufacturing expertise.
+Ushio OPTO SEMICONDUCTORS, INC. manufactures world class laser diodes and other optical devices utilising their unique laser technologies and manufacturing expertise.
 The product line-up includes high power red laser diodes for displays, red laser diodes for medical and measurement applications, violet laser diodes for exposure equipment and infrared emitting diodes for optical encoders.

-USHIO’s high performance laser diodes are proven to consume a low operating current which extends battery life whilst maintaining the integrity of the laser diode power in a variety of applications such as inspection, measurement and biomedical applications and as a light source for optical equipment.
+Ushio’s high performance laser diodes are proven to consume a low operating current which extends battery life whilst maintaining the integrity of the laser diode power in a variety of applications such as inspection, measurement and biomedical applications and as a light source for optical equipment.

-All USHIO diodes are RoHS compliant.http://www.ushio-optosemi.com
+All Ushio diodes are RoHS compliant.https://www.ushio.eu/

 For more information about the Optoelectronics Company please visit our website at www.oe-company.com or contact us at: Green End Farm, Wood End Green, Henham, Hertfordshire, CM22 6AY, UK, tel: +44 (0) 1279 851851, email: email@example.com.